 - Popular poet Alexander Pope had a Great Dane named Bounce who actually saved the poet’s life.
 The loyal dog attacked an intruder and prevented what could have been Pope’s savage murder.

-Where to find a Great Dane for sale
+Where to find a Great Dane

-Great Dane dog price varies from breeder to breeder but remember that this is a luxury breed and that makes it costly.
+Great Dane prices vary from breeder to breeder but remember that this is a luxury breed and that makes it costly.
 Expect to pay somewhere between $600 and $3000 for a Great Dane puppy sold by a reputed breeder especially if it comes with papers and pedigree.
 Avoid breeders who breed indiscriminately for profits; they are the ones that have a puppy available year round.
 Responsible breeders will make you wait for your puppy as they do not allow more than two or three litters per year.
 Often, breeders advertize their dogs as ‘rare’ and they may be oversized or undersized.
 Such dogs could have pre-existing medical conditions.
 The best place to find ethical breeders are the Great Dane Club of America.

 Many breeders have experimented with mixing Great Danes and other breeds.
 The Dane-Rottweiler combination results in the Weiler Dane.
 Since the life span of Great Dane is short-about 8 years- the resulting Weiler Dane also has a short life span.
 Another popular mix breed from the Dane is the Danoodle mix formed by crossing the Dane and the Standard Poodle.
 This is a gentle affectionate mixed breed that is great with kids.
 Labrador and Great Dane mix is also popular.